- Ticket Requests

 - Why is my ticket request still in Pending status?

-- Can I transfer tickets for other people?
+- Can I transfer tickets to other people?

 - How can I verify that a ticket someone is offering to me is real?